UKPLab/re3/README.md

 # Re3: A Holistic Framework and Dataset for Modeling Collaborative Document Revision
-This repository will host Re3: A Holistic Framework and Dataset for Modeling Collaborative Document Revision, to be presented at ACL-2024.
-The dataset will appear here shortly.
+This repository will host Re3: A Holistic Framework and Dataset for Modeling Collaborative Document Revision, to be presented at ACL-2024 main conference.
+The dataset and code will appear here shortly.

-Please find the preprint [here](https://arxiv.org/abs/2406.00197), and star the repository to stay up to date with the data release.
+Please find the preprint [here](https://arxiv.org/abs/2406.00197), and star the repository to stay up to date with the data and code release.

 In case of questions please contact [Qian Ruan](mailto:ruan@ukp.tu-darmstadt.de).